majikmate/assignment-pull-request/src/protected-paths/README.md

 1. **Global Git Hooks**: Installs hooks at `/etc/git/hooks` that trigger on git operations
-2. **Dynamic Configuration**: Reads `assignment-regex` and `protected-folder-regex` from workflow YAML files
+2. **Dynamic Configuration**: Reads `assignment-regex` and `protected-paths-regex` from workflow YAML files
 3. **Sparse Checkout**: For `post-checkout` with branch changes, configures sparse-checkout to show only relevant assignment folders
 4. **Path Protection**: For all working-tree-modifying hooks, synchronizes